-The Company operates a comprehensive health and safety programme to ensure the wellbeing and security of its employees.
+The Company operates a comprehensive health and safety programme which will seek to ensure the wellbeing and security of its employees once it begins to recruit.
 The Board will at all times work to ensure that the Group complies with the highest standards of ethical and safety standards.
-In addition, the Group uses hazardous, or potentially hazardous, chemical and biological materials during its research and development cycles.
+In addition, the Group uses hazardous, or potentially hazardous, chemical and biological materials during its research and development programmes.
 These materials are necessary for the core research activities undertaken by the Group.
 The Group is committed to ensuring that hazardous chemicals and biological materials are acquired, stored, transferred, modified, handled, and disposed of in a way that minimises any potential adverse effects to human health and to the environment.
 Their use is based on both an understanding of the hazards they present and on the corresponding controls aimed at managing the risk of exposure.
 The Group complies with the local and national guidelines in all matters of health and safety.